 The newest generation of consumers isn’t messing around when it comes to making purchases.
-Gen-Z currently holds $143 billion in direct buying power, and they’re spending their money where it counts—on brands they love, trust, and want to share with others.
+Gen-Z currently holds up to $143 billion in direct buying power, and they’re spending their money where it counts—on brands they love, trust, and want to share with others.

 So, how can brands capture the attention (and dig into the pockets) of Gen-Z?
 It’s easier than it seems.
 Simply do something different from the norm.
 Instead of targeting them with just another social media ad campaign, grab their attention in the real, physical world.